HunterKane/University-of-Texas-AI-ML-Projects-/README.md

 #### **Bank Customer Churn Prediction**

 Objective
-- To help the operations team identify the customers that are more likely to churn by building an artificial Neural Network from scratch.
+- To help the operations team identify customers who are more likely to churn by building an artificial neural network from scratch.
 -------------------------------------------------------------------------------------------------------------------------------------

 ## **Project 5: Computer Vision** (submitted 8.24)